-We have one of the highest skilled, highest paid populations of any city in the UK, but even here 19% of children grow up in poverty, and inequalities in health are vivid - boys born in the poorest parts of the city can expect to live a life around 12 years shorter than those in the most affluent.
+We have one of the highest skilled, highest paid populations of any city in the UK, but even here 19% of children grow up in poverty, and inequalities in health are vivid - boys born in the poorest parts of the city can expect to live a life around 20 years shorter than those in the most affluent.

-This year we have seen a cost of living crisis forcing even more families into impossible daily choices as they struggle to get by.
+In 2023 we are seeing a cost of living crisis forcing even more families into impossible daily choices as they struggle to get by.
 This challenge is only likely to grow harder in the near future.
-The next two years expected to show the biggest drop in UK living standards since 1961.
+The coming years are expected to show the biggest drop in UK living standards since 1961.